 Diagnosis is done by an eye specialist and by inspecting the affect eyelid.
 The doctor may also ask questions regarding family medical history, medications being taken and other relevant information.
 Special tests may be conducted to rule out other diseases.

-Treatments for Ptosis in Fort Worth
+Ptosis Treatment in Fort Worth

 For mild cases, the patient is instructed to perform exercises to strengthen the weak muscles.
 Glasses that are designed with crutches to hold up the droopy eyelid may also be used.
 Surgery is recommended for severe cases.
 Called a blepharoplasty, this surgery is done to tighten the levator muscles, pulling the droopy eyelid up and improving vision.
 When the levator muscles are too underdeveloped or damaged to pull the eyelids up, the surgeon may also attach them to the muscles along the eyebrow, so that the eyelid can be lifted up by the forehead muscles instead.